CezaryNowak/Exchange/README.md

 <a name="readme-top"></a>
 # Permuttio
-Simple web app where you can check stock and gold prices.
+Simple web app where you can check prices of currencies and gold.

 ## Table of contents
 * [About the project](#About-the-project)